mrABR/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

 ### Happy path

 Generally a function should have its unhappy path first and its happy path last.
-In most cases this will cause the happy path being in an unindented part of the function which makes it more readable.

 ```php
 // Good